 Healthcare and Clinical Trial Data Management

 Hospitals and healthcare firms generate large amounts of patient data that needs to be accessible by healthcare providers, insurance agents and patients with the added layer of security and privacy.
-With the increasing population and expanding healthcare institutes and governmental policies for privacy and accessibility, specialized applications are needed to store and manage such data in paperless format.
-With the complex workflow system of the modern hospitals, accessing data from different locations needs digitization as well as integration that can only be brought about by modern information technology applications.
+With the increasing population and expanding healthcare institutes and governmental policies for privacy and accessibility, specialized applications are needed to store and manage such data in a paperless format.
+With the complex workflow system of modern hospitals, accessing data from different locations needs digitization as well as integration that can only be brought about by modern information technology applications.
 Apart from regular patient data from hospital visits, organizations involved with clinical trials of new drugs and disease treatment protocols also need techniques for monitoring and accumulation of new data, that seems burgeoning these days.
 The number of trials that a typical drug had to undergo has doubled between 1980s-1990s, while the number of human subjects steadily tripled (4).
-With the push for newer alternative drugs with higher efficacy and fewer side-effects as well as drugs for previously untreatable conditions, the amount of data that will be generated can only be imagined.
-Integrated IT applications will therefore continue to be the platform to organize and handle such data.
+With the push for newer alternative drugs with higher efficacy and fewer side effects as well as drugs for previously untreatable conditions, the amount of data that will be generated can only be imagined.
+Integrated IT applications will, therefore, continue to be the platform to organize and handle such data.

 Opportunities for Biotechnology Industry

 Biotech companies need efficient management of resources, equipment and data to be viable in the business world.
 Protocols and products may also fall under regulations for quality, making it imperative to automate monitoring of experimental conditions to ensure consistency in product quality.
 Further, most procedures integrate the functions of a variety of tools and machines into a final product.
 For example, a simple flow process for antibiotic production needs a series of variable-controlling instruments for microbial growth as well as a series of at least two to three varying biochemical purification systems that can remove the biomass as well as residual contaminants, before final processing and quality checks.
-To make this process faster, economical, convenient and reliable every time the product is made, there rises a need of an automated and integrated system that can check, track and maintain optimal conditions throughout the process.
-Systems integrated with maintenance software is therefore an indispensable tool for any productive biotechnological industry.
+To make this process faster, economical, convenient and reliable every time the product is made, there arises a need of an automated and integrated system that can check, track and maintain optimal conditions throughout the process.
+Systems integrated with maintenance software is, therefore, an indispensable tool for any productive biotechnological industry.

 Information Technology systems are an integral part of the developing biotech and pharma sectors globally.
 Automation, Digitization, and Integration of systems and data would continue to be a necessary part of the development and real-world application of scientific knowledge as well as for expanding businesses and increasing revenues.
 Convergence of Biotechnology and Information Technology is the best tool at our disposal for superlative outcomes in the healthcare and cutting-edge technology sector.